 You have an identity provider in place, for example Matrix42 MyWorkspace or Azure Active Directory and you want to login with the stored identities in any of these tenants.

-The following chapters handles about the integration of MyWorkspace, Azure Active Directory and Google, but you can use any provider which uses the SAML2 protocol.
+The following chapters handles about the integration of MyWorkspace, Azure Active Directory, Google, and Okta, but you can use any provider which uses the SAML2 protocol.
 To work with any of these SAML2 providers you'll need to configure first your Identity Provider, then add the information or metadata into Silverback and configure the SAML2 login options.